algosup/2024-2025-project-4-web-fpga-team-5/documents/manual/userManual.md

 - **Zoom:** Click on the magnifying glass icons to adjust the zoom level, allowing you to focus on specific areas or view the entire FPGA layout.
 - **Pan** : Click and drag within the simulation area to move across different regions of the FPGA.
-- Select (not sure if we do it) (it's about select BELs)

-Guide on zooming, panning, and selecting specific components within the FPGA visualization.